lumliolum/lumliolum.github.io/_posts/2024-05-18-interview-exp-mtech-research.md

 I1: Do you think these vectors have bias ?

-M: I told that mostly yes.
+M: I said mostly yes.
 There is famous example where it shown that when asked about crime, then the model usually predicts a black person doing a crime rather than white person.
 I feel that this is because of the bias present in the dataset.

 I1: Does these models amplify the bias in the dataset, or they keep same or they reduce ?